 We'll continually update this page as information changes or new information becomes available.
 Check back often!
 Still have questions?
 Email firstname.lastname@example.org.

 - Health insurance

 As the majority of students will be learning remotely, Student Housing will not be open in a usual capacity.
 Currently, the Chalet Apartments are the only residence community that will be available for students in exceptional circumstances (those unable to travel) and for those required to be on campus due to program requirements.

-Any student who is required to be on campus for this fall will be required to submit a separate application specific to the Fall 2020 semester.
-Information regarding this new application will be shared once it is available.
+Any student who is required to be on campus for this winter will be required to submit a separate application specific to the Winter 2021 semester.

 check the IRCC website for information related to the study permit

 application process.
 If you would like to discuss your situation with a